Let’s Talk About Doberman Food

 - Add a teaspoon or two (depending on your dog’s size) of flax seed oil or fish oil to the kibble (omega-3 acids)

-Foods you should avoid include: chocolate, onions, macadamia nuts, grapes/raisins, soy and citrus.
+Foods you should avoid include: chocolate, onions, macadamia nuts, grapes/raisins, soy, citrus and the sugar xylitol.

 I don’t recommend vegetarian diets for dogs.
 Dogs are omnivores who favour meat.
 In the wild, dogs naturally eat meat, bones, vegetables and fruits.You should aim to give your domestic dog the same diet as their wild family relatives eat.